Mini Yorkshire Puddings with Rare Beef and Horseradish-and-Mustard Crème Fraîche Sauce

-This recipe is from Lindsey Greensted-Benech, former Catering Director at Norwich City Football Club.
+This recipe is from Lindsey Greensted-Benech, former Catering Director at Norwich City Football Club and now Food Editor of Delia Online.
 I found it hard to believe at first: could a cold Yorkshire taste good?
 All I can say is, as you live, you learn – it is one of the most ingenious buffet-party recipes I've ever come across, and disappears like lightning.
 The good news is that the Yorkshire puddings can be made ahead and frozen, in which case you need to re-crisp them in the oven, preheated to gas mark 7, 425°F (220°C) for 4-5 minutes from frozen.
 The beef can be cooked a day ahead.
 Don't assemble these too far in advance, or they can go soggy – they should be the last thing you send out.

 |1 lb 8 oz (700 g) piece trimmed fillet of British beef|

 |6 oz (175 g) plain flour|

 |6 fl oz (175 ml) milk mixed with 4 fl oz (120 ml) water|

 |2 rounded tablespoons hot horseradish sauce|